roachhuang/chefbot/README.md

 feedback: h/w interface read method
 cmd: h/w interface write method

+0. roslaunch chefbot_description view_kbot.launch (this is to veiw the robot in rviz)
 1. roslaunch chefbot_bringup hub.launch (pc or pi. depend on where arduino is connected to)
 2. roslaunch chefbot_bringup pi.launch (from pc or pi. )
 3. heavy_load.launch